To import conditionally, use dynamic async import()

 const pizza = ByteArray.toString(Uint8Array.of(0xf0, 0x9f, 0x8d, 0x95) /*, 'utf-8' */);

-const pizzaBytes = ByteArray.fromString('🍕' /*, 'utf-8' */);
+const pizzaBytes = ByteArray.fromString(''/*, 'utf-8' */);

-const decoder = new TextDecoder(/* 'utf-8' */);
+// New const decoder = new TextDecoder(/* 'utf-8' */);

 const pizza = decoder.decode(Uint8Array.of(0xf0, 0x9f, 0x8d, 0x95));